 A world of difference

-There are clear differences between us and other global law firms.
+There are clear differences between Slaughter and May and other global law firms.

 At Slaughter and May we also take a different approach to time; there are no set billing or time targets.
 Some ideas take a matter of seconds but can save companies millions of pounds a year.
 The type of work we do is not always measurable in minutes.
 In this way, our lawyers are free to work collaboratively, sharing expertise and knowledge, so that they can concentrate on what matters most – the quality of the work and client service.